4 Tight Ends to Target Late in Drafts

 Walker, who has eclipsed the 100-target mark in four of his five full seasons with Tennessee, is going four or five rounds after fellow tight ends who are in line for far fewer targets in 2019.
 Obviously, Walker's recovery from his catastrophic 2018 injury has weighed down his redraft price point; taking him in the 12th round means you don't have to invest a whole lot to see if the big man can once again command a solid target share in 2019.

 My projected 89 targets are on the conservative side.
 It incorporates the potential emergence of Corey Davis and other receiving threats for the Titans.
 That projected target total is also assuming the Titans maintain their run-heavy, slow-paced offensive ways.
-Walker's stunningly low career touchdown rate (4.5%) doesn't both me.
+Walker's stunningly low career touchdown rate (4.5%) doesn't bother me.
 I'll take his consistent targets as the 14th tight end off the board.
 Walker is only two years removed from taking a 22.9% target share, leading the Titans in targets with 111.

 Projected targets: 92